SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    As an optimization,
-   Swift may instead capture and store a *copy* of a value if that value is not mutated by a closure or outside it.
+   Swift may instead capture and store a *copy* of a value if that value is not mutated by or outside a closure.

    Swift also handles all memory management involved in disposing of variables when they are no longer needed.